MagickLizard/SalesforceNotes/README.md

 Force.com is an object-oriented relational database management system.
 The backbone of the entire system based on Force.com is in relationships.

+# Apex
+It is an object-oriented language similar to C# or JAVA.

+# Salesforce Object Query Language (SOQL)
+SOQL is very similar to SQL used in other database systems and mostly uses similar syntax.

 Salesforce uses APEX which is a library on top of Java.